Background pattern

 Hypertension

-Transient ischaemic attacks, phlebitis, thrombophlebitis
+Transient ischemic attacks, phlebitis, thrombophlebitis

 Gastrointestinal disorders

-Diarrhoea, nausea, vomiting, abdominal pain, constipation, dyspepsia
+Diarrhea, nausea, vomiting, abdominal pain localized or generalized, constipation, dyspepsia

 Hepatobiliary disorders

-Abnormal liver function tests; increased AST, ALT and alkaline phosphatase
+Abnormal liver function tests; increased AST, ALT, and alkaline phosphatase

 Increased total bilirubin